The Baltic Course

 Transport, Markets and Companies, Energy, Real Estate, Technology, Tourism, LIVE RĪGA, Baltic export

-The Estonian Maritime Administration has decided to put an icebreaker in operation in the Bay of Parnu as of Tuesday, reports LETA.
+As the Baltic states ready to disconnect from the Russian BRELL electricity ring and synchronize its grids with Western Europe, tests will be conducted to check whether Lithuania, Latvia and Estonia can operate in an isolated regime.
+A trial study for the tests will be drafted by international consultative company Tractebel Engineering by September, writes LETA/BNS.

-Keyword tags: Baltic, Estonia, Transport
+Keyword tags: Baltic, Energy, Energy Market, Lithuania, Markets and Companies

 Baltic States: Finances & Investments